FITNESS ON THE ROAD | TOP TIPS TO STAY FIT, STRONG & LEAN WHILE TRAVELLING

 2. Throw in some bodyweight movements every 1-2days (10-20min workout) using your imagination.
 Examples include;

-Handstand push-ups with feet against a wall for balance
+Handstand push-ups if you are super strong (use a wall for balance if need be)

 Overhead pressing using a large rock – just don’t drop it.